januarytabaka/januarytabaka.github.io/README.md

 # januarytabaka.github.io
-The source code and content for my data science blog, "Data in Two Tongues".
+The source code and content for my data science blog, "AI Scratchpad".